mmmarinho/ROS2_Tutorial/docs/source/inspecting_topics.rst

 Getting all topics with :program:`ros2 topic list`
 --------------------------------------------------

-In particular when there are many topics, it is difficult to remember every name.
+In particular, when there are many topics, it is difficult to remember every name.
 To see all currently active topics, we can run

 .. code:: console